How to Start a Food Business from Home

 1. Shops and Establishment Certificate: This document is necessary in some states, including Maharashtra, if you wish to operate a restaurant at your house.

 2. FSSAI Approval: All food-related firms in India are required to have a license from the Food Safety and Standards Authority of India.
-You must choose the category of license you want to obtain based on the nature and size of your firm.
+Based on the nature and size of your firm, you must choose the category of license you want to obtain.
 The FoSCos FSSAI will typically only demand a simple registration for home-based food service start-ups.

-3. GST Registration: You must choose a new online GST registration if your establishment generates revenue beyond the annual registration level.
-Once you have a GSTIN, you must assure compliance by filing all of your returns on time.
+3. GST Registration: If your establishment generates revenue beyond the annual registration level, you must choose a new online GST registration.
+Once you have a GSTIN, you must ensure compliance by filing all of your returns on time.

 4. Trade License: If you intend to run a cloud kitchen, a trade license may be necessary for food businesses.
 With the assistance of professionals, you can apply for and get this from the neighborhood municipal office.